johnsonjo4531/unpkg_get/readme.md

 4 directories, 18 files
 ```

+#### Required Manual Configuration

+Note that sadly the import maps usage requires manual renaming of bare imports to relative imports which you could do with a find and replace.
+This is a [todo](#todo) item and will hopefully be fixed sometime in the future.

+#### Error Handling

-generally it will pull down the files that work and even the files
+Generally it will pull down the files that work and even the files
 that errored into a `./deno_modules` folder for which the subpath `./deno_modules/deps/https/unpkg.com`
 will get copied to the `./unpkg.com` folder.
 Usually the `unpkg_get` script will error because you haven't specified
-all the bare imports (which are non-relative imports where relative imports are imports which start
-with `.`, `./`, or `../`) in your import maps.
+all the bare imports in your import maps (bare imports are non-relative imports where relative imports are imports which start with `.`, `./`, or `../`).
+You can check the files that have been pulled down for bare imports that haven't been added to an import map.

 ##  Install